 HOW TO MAKE A COMPLAINT

-1. Any complaint about an employee of the Council (e.g. the Clerk) will be dealt with as an employment matter.
+1. Any complaint about an employee of the Council (e.g. the Clerk) will be dealt with as an [employment matter.
 As a complainant, you can rest assured that the matter will be dealt with internally and appropriate action taken.
-You should write to The Chairman, care of the clerk, 31 High Street, Bugbrooke, Northants NN7 3PA
+You should write to The Chairman, care of the Clerk, Mrs Alison Benson, 3 Quinton Green Cottages, Quinton, Northampton NN7 2EF .
+Any complaint about an individual Councillor should be sent to the Monitoring Officer at South Northamptonshire Council.

-2. Any complaint about an individual Councillor is now subject to the jurisdiction of the Standards Board.
-You should therefore refer your complaint to the Standards Board for England, First Floor, Cottons Centre, Cottons Lane, London, SE1 2QG and send a copy to the ‘Head of Corporate Support’ at South Northamptonshire Council, Springfields, Towcester, Northants, NN12 6AE.

 3. If your complaint is about the administration of the council or its procedures, then you should follow the process as outlined below -

-In the first instance, you should always raise your complaint with the Clerk to the Council, either by writing to the clerk at the address above, or by telephoning 0774 847 6966.
+In the first instance, you should always raise your complaint with the Clerk to the Council, either by writing to the Clerk at the address above, or by telephoning 07724 682819.
 Wherever possible, the Clerk will try and resolve the problem for you or advise you of the authority who can assist you.

 If you are not satisfied with the response that you have received at the initial stage and wish to pursue a formal complaint, then the clerk will organise a meeting with the Parish Council to deal with the matter.
 (The guidelines overleaf will explain clearly how this is undertaken).